wzab/TE0712_J1B_FORTH/README.md

 the operator, I2C controller connected via very simplified Wishbone controller, 4 output and 4 input ports for communication with the surrounding logic).
 The controller may be easily reused in other projects and extented.
 It should be trivial to adapt it for other I2C or SPI configurable FPGA based boards.
-It can be used to interactively control the AFCK board but also to define own procedures (words) performing complex configuration or diagnostic procedures.
+It can be used to interactively control the TE0712 board but also to define own procedures (words) performing complex configuration or diagnostic procedures.

 # Basic usage examples

-Initialization of communication

-    AFCK_i2c_init

-Setting of the Si57x clock to 125MHz

-    125000000 Si57x_SetFrq

-Setting of the clock 0 in FM-S14 in FMC1 to 130MHz

-    0 bus_sel 130000000 FMS14Q_SetFrq

-Switching the clock matrix (input 15 routed to output 4)

-    15 4 ClkMtx_SetOut

-Switching the clock matrix (output 5 switched off)

-    -1 5 ClkMtx_SetOut

-Reading the unique board identifier

-    EUI_read

-After that, the identifier is placed in the EUI_buf buffer, from where it can be e.g. displayed (the first byte is the length of the buffer):

-    EUI_buf 9 .bytebuf
-    8 FC C2 3D 0 0 0 12 30  ok

-It is also possible to transfer the identifier to two output ports, so that it can be used by the surrounding logic (e.g. to create the board's MAC address)

-    : EUI_to_OUT0_OUT1
-       0 5 1 do 8 lshift EUI_buf i + C@ or loop OUT0_REG io!
-       0 9 5 do 8 lshift EUI_buf i + C@ or loop OUT1_REG io!
-    ;

 # Quick start